MINEKING987/SimpliSecure/README.md

 ### 2.ESP-01 mode
 1. open the app
-2. give permissions
+2. give permissions.
 3. select ESP-01 mode.
-4. Setup the ESP-01 for working with the android.
+4. Setup the ESp circuit as mentioned below and connect it with the same wifi as the android phone.
-5. The mode should now be working!
+5. This mode should now be working!
 6. it is Recommonded to use Screen-pinning to increase security
 ##### Note: This mode's funtionality can be tested by opening the address provided in the info of the app along with the port mentioned Ex: http://192.168.1.15:8888

-## setting up the ESP
+## setting up the ESP circuit
 1. connect the esp-01 to a programmer and connect gpio-0 to ground to start programming mode of ESP
 2. flash the given [code](ESP_simpli_secure.ino) to the ESP using the Arduino IDE.
-3. connect the output of a PIR sensor to gpio-0.
+3. connect the output of a PIR sensor to gpio-0 as shown [here](Circuit.jpg)
 4. power the ESP and the PIR sensor and connect to it's wifi.
-The portal page the opens subsequently allows you to give the ESP wifi-credentials to login from the next time.
+The portal page that opens subsequently allows you to give the ESP wifi-credentials to login from the next time.
 ##### Note: The ESP requires 3.3v with a minimum of 80 mA for proper functioning.

 ## Finding captured Images